sandrolubis/Cross-EOF-Eddy-Feedback-Model/README.md

   <img src="https://github.com/sandrolubis/Cross-EOF-Eddy-Feedback-Model/blob/main/example/one_point_lag_correlation_map.png" width="500">
 </p>

+5. cal_tau_LH01.ncl includes the codes to calculate damping time scale folloing Appendix A, Lorenz and Hartmann (2001).

 ## The basic assumptions of the model:
 1. A linear representation of the feedbacks is sufficient
 2. The eddy forcing <img src="https://render.githubusercontent.com/render/math?math=m"> does not have long-term memory independent of the variability in the jet (represented by <img src="https://render.githubusercontent.com/render/math?math=z_1"> and <img src="https://render.githubusercontent.com/render/math?math=z_2">)